Our Admissions Process

 Do I need to take the GRE Biology Exam for admission to EEB?

-No, the GRE Biology Exam is not a requirement for applying to our graduate program - but do send us your scores if you take the exam!
+No, the GRE Biology Exam is not a requirement for applying to our graduate program.

 What's UCSC's Test Reporting Code?